Published 2 Jul 2026

 • Nintex supports structured approvals and enterprise process control.

-• However, as usage grows across teams, some organizations start exploring alternatives due to build complexity, technical dependency, or licensing that becomes harder to forecast.
+• However, as usage grows across teams, some organizations start exploring alternatives due to technical dependency and migration support, or pricing that becomes harder to forecast.

 • For enterprise-wide orchestration and process modeling depth, Appian and Bizagi are strong options.
 They fit organizations that want formal process design and cross-system coordination.